AustinCodingAcademy/aca-application/README.md

 ## Setup Instructions
 1. Fork this repository
 2. Get busy
-3. Once you finish, send an email to [clofton@austincodingacademy.com](mailto:clofton@austincodingacademy.com)
+3. Once you finish, send an email to [clofton@austincodingacademy.com](mailto:clofton@austincodingacademy.com) and let us know!

 ## How This Works
 This repository's default branch is `gh-pages`.
 When you fork it, it will auto host itself at _username_.github.io/aca-application.
 The landing page should contain information about yourself.
 Feel free to style it to your liking.
 Your projects will live in the repo as `.html` files, and you can link to your assets from within the repo.